-With certifications in yoga, meditation, reiki, VST, and life coaching, Helsa strives to create safe spaces for others to heal, grow, and love themselves.
+With certifications in yoga, meditation, reiki, VST, and life coaching, I strive to create safe spaces for others to heal, grow, and love themselves.

-A graduate of the University of Southern California and Harvard, a wife, and a mom of 3 boys, Helsa is brings her life experiences (the ups and the downs) to The Aura House.
+I am a graduate of the University of Southern California and Harvard, a wife, and a mom of 3 boys, and I bring all of these experiences (the ups and the downs) to The Aura House.

 Why was The Aura House created?

 Helsa came to her own realization of the importance of wellness and healing while she was balancing her life as a wife, mom, and senior level executive.
 She realized that she was under extreme amounts of stress, participated in unhealthy habits, and was not living at her full potential.
 She soon realized that for her to be the best wife, mom, and boss, she had to be the best Helsa and to be the best Helsa, she had to make time for herself.
 When she prioritized her own self care, she took up yoga, meditation, sound therapy, and Reiki.
 She saw the power that these healing modalities did in empowering her to be the best version of myself emotionally, spiritually, and physically.
 She knew she wanted to empower others to do the same.

 +Knowing how to deal with stress and learning how to self-regulate emotions are skills needed to empower the Black community.
 These tools allow for people of color rewire how we deal with generational trauma, the stress of being black in America, emotions that come with navigating white dominate culture in the work place and schools, and the reclaiming ownership of how we engage and react with others.